What Happens to Deposit Money If Covid Causes Cancellation of a Wedding?

-If a Wedding is Unable to Go Forward As Scheduled Due to Covid and Government Ordered Closures Then the Right to Cancel Is Statutory and Available Regardless of Any Contract Clauses to the Contrary.
+If a Supplier to a Wedding, Including a Banquet Hall or Other Reception Venue, Is Unable to Provide Services Within 30 Days of the Scheduled Date Then the Right to Cancel Is Statutory and Available Regardless of Any Contract Clauses to the Contrary.

 A Helpful Guide For How to Determine and Understand Your Legal Rights Under the Consumer Protection Act, 2002